ais-one/favv/README.md

 # move to the vitevue folder
 cd ../../vitevue

-# copy the configs
+# copy the configs - note localdev is and arbitrary environment name and set in package.json
-cp src/.env.js.example src/.env.js
-cp src/.env.vite.js.example src/.env.vite.js
+cp src/.env.localdev.example src/.env.localdev

 # install
 npm i